 Reliability

 The buyer's predictability and dependability in commitments.
-Strongest second-tier driver of relational behavior in indirect procurement.
+Strongest driver of relational behavior in indirect procurement.

 → relational behavior (β = 0.57**)